 Virologic failure to the treatment was defined as decline of viral load less than 1.5 log10 from baseline to 12 weeks of treatment or two consecutive samples from a patient taken four weeks apart have viral load greater than 1000 RNA copies/ml (Sanne et al., 2010).
 Virologic failure to first line ART was identified in 79 patients, with 15 patients failing second-line therapy (Sanne et al., 2010).
 Blood samples had been retrieved for all of these individuals upon failure detection.

-From all the obtained samples, the entire protease and reverse transcriptase genes of HIV had been amplified as three fragments (PR, RT1 and RT2) using HIV subtype C specific primers.
-Ten HTS sequencing runs using the Roche/454 Junior platform had been attempted for 471 samples using MID tags to pool 48 samples per sequencing plate.
+From all the obtained samples, the entire protease and reverse transcriptase genes of HIV had been amplified as three fragments - PR (HXB2 pol position 169 - 480) RT1 (HXB2 pol position 466 – 795) and RT2 (HXB2 pol position 796 – 1185) using HIV subtype C specific primers.
+Ten UDPS sequencing runs using the Roche/454 Junior platform had been attempted for 471 samples using MID tags to pool 48 samples per sequencing plate.
 Further, sequencing was attempted for 630 samples using the Roche/454 FLX platform.
 12 FLX runs were undertaken, dividing each plate into 8 distinct sections with 8 MID tagged samples per section for each sequencing run.

 Conventional genotyping results were also available for 349 of the samples.
 All of the sequence data had been generated by our collaborators in the laboratory of Prof Maria Papathanasopoulos at the University of the Witwatersrand Medical School, South Africa.

-Sequence data from all of the sequence runs was analyzed using Seq2Res.
+Sequence data from all samples (baseline and first line virologic failure samples) were analyzed using Seq2Res.
 To facilitate direct comparisons with the Sanger data the prevalence cutoff was set to 20%, consistent with the reported ability of Sanger-based sequencing to detect resistant variants to a level of 20% in the viral population (Hudelson et al., 2010; Larder et al., 1993; Leitner et al., 1993; Schuurman et al., 1999; Van Laethem et al., 1999).
 The presence of resistance in the UDPS data was further explored at prevalence levels of 15%, 10%, 5% and 1% of the amplified and sequenced viral population.

+Every sequence read is tested for drug resistance against the Stanford HIV drug resistance database (Rhee et al., 2003; Shafer, 2006) using Stanford HIV genotypic resistance interpretation algorithm (Liu and Shafer, 2006).
+The percentage sequences that were predicted resistant for a particular antiretroviral drug by the algorithm were calculated.
+At a certain prevalence cutoff (20%, 15%, 10%, 5% and 1%), if the percentage of predicted resistant sequences was greater or equal to the cutoff, the sample was predicted resistance.

 As the baseline regimens of each of the individuals was known, resistance was defined as predicted resistance to one or more of the drugs in the individuals regimen.
 In the very rare event of an individual’s regimen not being recorded, resistance was defined as predicted resistance to one or more of the entire spectrum of drugs used as first line therapy in the study (D4T, 3TC, EFV, NVP, LPV/r or NLF).

+In the case of virologic failure samples that failed the first line therapy, resistance was defined as predicted resistance to one or more of the drugs in the first line therapy.
+Similarly, individuals that failed second line therapy were predicted resistant if one or more of the drugs in the second line therapy were predicted to be resistant.

+The number of samples with and without predicted resistance was obtained and statistical significance was calculated using two-tailed T test method at pvalue 0.05.

 Results